Do-It-Yourself Credit Repair: The Essential Guide

 It may seem strange to make payments on money you can’t even spend, but it’s a way for the financial institution to feel protected while you get a chance to prove yourself as a responsible borrower.

-Once you complete your payments and receive the money, the bank reports your on-time payments to the three credit bureaus, which helps your credit score.
+Once you complete your payments and receive the money, the lender reports your on-time payments to the three credit bureaus, which helps your credit score.

 Pay Bills On Time